Applications for the United Kingdom:

 ATTENTION: Nomination deadlines at the host universities may precede these deadlines – therefore, please research the nomination deadlines at the host institutions and contact your Erasmus coordinator in time.

 - Application at the host university: Please note that the partner universities have their own application forms which have to be filled in additionally.
 You can find these forms as well as information about the relevant submission deadlines on the homepage of the partner university or the E+ coordinator will inform you directly.
 Please note the different application deadlines of the different universities!

 - Application for Erasmus status and scholarship: As soon as you know that you have been accepted at the partner university, you can apply for the Erasmus+ scholarship at the International Relations Office.
 To do so, use the application forms below.
-These forms must be completed and signed and returned to the International Relations Office by 15 June (for stays in the following winter semester as well as for stays in the summer semester).
+These forms must be completed and signed and returned to the International Relations Office.
+For deadlines see below.

 - Part 1: Erasmus+ application 2022/23 from Salzburg to abroad: application form > signature nomination from the E+ coordinator at the respective department of the partnership (see Erasmus+/SEMP place list)

 - Part 2: Learning Agreement Section A – Vor Aufenthalt /Before Mobility > Signature of: a) Applicant; b) Responsible body at the study commision; c) Responsible person at the host university

 - Covid-19: Declaration of Responsibility /Applicant’s Declaration for a Subsidised Stay Abroad